College Send-Off Party Ideas: Fun Photos Before Move-In Day

 - Pick 5-8 photo prompts from the ideas above

-- Print or handwrite: advice cards, photo prompt signs, QR code signs, and a welcome sign
+- Print advice cards, photo prompt signs, and QR code signs (place at least 3 around the venue)

-- Stage the photo areas: main backdrop, dorm-core corner, advice and memory table
+- Stage photo areas the day before: main backdrop, dorm-core corner, advice and memory table

 - Ask one reliable person to make sure key guests get into photos